sinonkt/esci-starter-pack/extra-1-modules-and-easybuild/README.md

 eb Julia-1.7.1-linux-x86_64.eb --robot
 ```

-if their is any problem, Don't hesitate to ping me :))
+if there is any problem, Don't hesitate to ping me :))